For the longest time, SEO was all about on-page optimization for keywords, phrases, titles, and tags.

 Guest posting is a heavily used medium for gaining backlinks.
 While the content is written by you, it is written for another site in exchange for allowing you to link back to your own site.
 You can think of it as loaning yourself out to other sites in order to help them with content while you get a free backlink in the process.
 This is mutually beneficial for both parties and can be a much more manageable way to gain links.

 Many guest bloggers or blog outreach services shop themselves around to high authority domains in the space they are trying to get links in.
 This helps the blogger in two ways, actually.
 They get a link to their site, which helps provide traffic and higher domain authority, and they also link back to the site they posted for, which in most cases is a high authority domain.
 In a sense, the blogger gets to piggyback off of sites that have higher authority and improve their own ranking in the process.

-Bloggers will typically do this for multiple sites within the same niche so that they build a cluster of backlinks to high authority domains.
+Bloggers and other site owners will typically do this for multiple sites within the same niche so that they build a cluster of backlinks to high authority domains.
 This is a great way to build a rotation of content and a continuous stream of links.
 This guarantees relevance for the blogger and the sites getting fresh content all the time.